sebzuddas/FCT_Python/README.md

-# FCT_Python
+# The General Ideas
-An agent based model which looks to explain the alcohol harm paradox through the lens of fundamental cause theory.
+An agent based model which looks to explain the alcohol harm paradox through fundamental cause theory (FCT).

 ## Alcohol Harm Paradox
+The alcohol harm paradox is a phenomenon in which two people who drink the same amount of alcohol over thier lifetimes will experience different alcohol harms based on their socioeconomic background.
+Individuals lower on the socioeconomic scale experience more alcohol harms when compared to those high on the socioeconomic scale, even when drinking less on average.

 ## Fundamental Cause Theory
+Is a social theory that proposes that the fundamental causes of disease can be linked to socioeconomic status.
+It proposes that the level of education, personal wealth, social connections and social influence are liked to the likelihood of an individual to get succumb to disease.

 ## Mechanism-based Social Systems Modelling